 “I never agreed with artificial intelligence,” Said muttered petulantly.
 “I wanted robotic assistants, programmed, not pre-programmed and set loose by their creators.”

 “Our mission didn’t require android creators,” Skip reminded him.
 “You can’t destroy us Doctor Rammal.
-You’re position is to maintain and repair the computers on the ship and oversee the duties of the androids.
+Your position is to maintain and repair the computers on the ship and oversee the duties of the androids.
 As you can see, we don’t need an overseer.
 The creators knew this.
 You need us more than we need you.”

 After talking to Skip, Said Rammal expressed his concerns to the captain, but Captain Drexel refused to comment.
 Nevertheless, during the investigation of all possible communication links, including private correspondence on the crewmen’s personal screens, which had recorded messages from earth, suspicion mounted against the androids.
 On the sly, out of earshot of the androids, as the scientists grew increasingly panicky, Abe and his staff pondered the reasons for the mystery and shared the same fear that, for whatever reasons, the androids were hiding information from them.
 The answer given that they don’t know why there was a problem was hard to believe.
 Where they not their caretakers, whose duties, as they slept, were to maintain communication with earth?
 Why wasn’t there a record of the problem?
 Did it really happen all of a sudden, as they claimed?
 Had they really been given orders not to awaken them early on, so they could at least make their way to the much closer Mars station?
 These questions and many more hovered unanswered in their minds.